ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 As a model for marginalized peoples' self-empowerment, consensus-based anarchist cooperatives put both organizational ownership and governance in the hands of those marginalized peoples.
-Ultimately, such models as aformentioned allow every member to incorporate their voice into all decisions while receiving just compensation and property, which marginalized people are often cheated out of, or restricted from.
+Ultimately, consensus-based anarchist cooperatives allow every member to incorporate their voice into all decisions while receiving just compensation and property, which marginalized people are often cheated out of, or restricted from.

-This Anarchist Cooperative Model hopes to offer both beneficial and explicit instruction on implementing consensus-based anarchist cooperatives in order to empower marginalized people.
+This article and the Anarchist Cooperative Manual provided herein hopes to offer both beneficial, explicit, and nuanced instruction on implementing consensus-based anarchist cooperatives for the purpose of empowering marginalized people.

 Anarchy, at least the way I find useful thinking of it, is the belief that the people collectively best govern themselves and best represent their interests especially as